 What is your most memorable wine or wine tasting experience?

-What’s your favorite wine region in the world?
+What’s your favorite wine regions in the world?